code of conduct

 The sharing of stories from your own experience is one of the most powerful tools to help others.
 Each Adio member has an ‘Advice’ setting on their profile, which indicates whether they welcome or do not wish to seek advice (or how much).
 Please check this before you offer another member advice and hopefully they will return the favour to you.
 This helps us all to respect the personal freedom and choices of everyone else.

-If you experience any perceived abusive, discrimination or triggering behaviour from another member, we recommend that you block them, and report it to a monitor if you feel their actions require escalation to someone in Team Adio.
+If you experience any perceived abusive, discrimination or triggering behaviour from another member, we recommend that you block them, and report it to us if you feel their actions require escalation to someone in Team Adio.

 Please respect people’s right to anonymity.
 They might be using their real name, or they might use a pseudonym.
 That’s okay.
 We all have the right to control our own privacy and personal information.
 Adio is not a dating site.
 It is for people who are interested in health and wellbeing for themselves and their families (if they choose the family membership pack) to connect with likeminded people.
 Any contact or interaction outside of Adio is at your own discretion, but please take the normal precautions to ensure your safety if you are meeting or disclosing personal information with someone you have only ever met online.